 Draws and downswings in closing the clubface will be much easier when you have a stronger hold on your club.
 But remember not to exaggerate; otherwise, you will hook the ball off the course.

 5. Promotes a stable body rotation

-Strong grip equates to a stable rotation of the body through the golf ball.
-You have to align your body and match the turn with your swing so you do not make the mistake of making a hook and closing in too fast with the club face.
+A strong grip equates to a stable rotation of the body through the golf ball.
+You have to align your body and match the turn with your swing, so you do not make the mistake of making a hook and closing in too fast with the club face.

 Rotation of the body is a vital part of a good swing.